ShaneBren/ShaneBre.github.io/_portfolio/Knoll.md

 ---
-title: "Ash Tree Succession Model"
+title: "GES386 - Ash Tree Succession Model"
 excerpt: "In the academic year of 2022-2023 I served as an assistant project manager for the ForestGEO data initiative on long-term forest changes.
 Following data collection, I began to identify successional trends observed from the first 10 years of data.
 The full methodology can be found at the following [ArcGIS Online StoryMap](https://storymaps.arcgis.com/stories/591c609fe65048279708a75e9a180293) <br/><img src='/images/All_Trees.png'>"
 collection: portfolio